ellipsis52/xero-partner-netmanagement.online-integration/README.md

 A symphonic Xero Partner 2.0 integration project, orchestrated with Node.js, React, and the soul of modern digital banking.
 This repository merges a powerful backend with an elegant frontend to compose an intelligent financial management suite.
+After you build the Xero API BUILD Xero Partner 2.0 Project: look forward to this repository to continue with the building of the project of Xero Partner 2.0 : https://github.com/ellipsis52/Xero-Partner2.0
 ---

 ## ✨ Features